slzhffktm/go-http-test/README.md

     // Assert total number of call to the path assert.Equal(t, 1, server.GetNCalls(path, http.MethodGet))

-	// Reset the call counter for the path server.ResetNCalls()
+	// Reset the call counters back to 0 server.ResetNCalls()

-	// Check the number of calls after resetting (should be 0) assert.Equal(t, 0, server.GetNCalls(path, http.MethodGet))
 }
 ```